barelyhuman/froutes/README.md

 -   [ ] Add Dynamic paths and parameter parsing.
 -   [ ] Add minimal request and response helpers.

-That's all I want the route to do for now.
+That's all I want the `routex` to do for now.

 ### Warning